Feature Articles: Food, Fitness and Eating Well

 Add variety to make salads more healthy and enjoyable

-Bethany Schindler, Nutrition and Health Education Specialist, Phelps County, University of Missouri Extension*
+Bethany Bachmann, Nutrition and Health Education Specialist, Perry County, University of Missouri Extension*

 When you hear the word salad, what comes to mind?
 More than likely it is something plain and boring that you have to force yourself to eat.
 However, we are not talking about the iceberg lettuce and ranch dressing that we commonly think of.
 These days everyone is putting a twist on salads, and what better way to get our children to eat more fruits and vegetables than by creating a colorful and flavorful salad for lunch or dinner.

 The 2010 Dietary Guidelines recommend 4½ cups (9 servings) of fruits and vegetables for a 2,000-calorie diet.
 So why not make a salad to help meet this recommendation?
 Here are a few tips to make a salad that will appeal to even the pickiest eater:

 - Make it colorful!
 Skip the iceberg and opt for spinach or